Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 I chose the entertainment sphere because the school is about making something in this area.

-Games (not comics, movies, books, etc.) were chosen because I have good expertise in [gamedev]{tags:gamedev}, the school's main expertise is there too, most residents decided to make games.
+Games (not comics, movies, books, etc.) were chosen because I have good expertise in [gamedev]{tags:gamedev}, the school's primary expertise is there, too, and most residents decided to make games.
 I didn't want to break away from the team and spend more time than I was willing to spend.

 Mobile games are a [simulacrum](https://en.wikipedia.org/wiki/Simulacrum) — [a form triumphing over conten]{post:@choose-nearest-language:one-form-two-products} with a marketing budget larger than the development budget.
 Not interesting.
 It's funny, but in our final financial plan, the marketing budget will also be larger, but, of course, it's different :-)

-VR, consoles, and other things are more complex (for me) in terms of technology and game design.
+VR, consoles, and other things are more complex (for me) regarding technology and game design.

-PC platform remains, dominated by Steam.
+PC platform remains dominated by Steam.

-Strategy and RPG are the genres in which ~~I played the most~~ I have the most expertise and which I like.
-Plus, they allow to reveal the world better.
+Strategy and RPG are the genres in which ~~I played the most~~ I have the most expertise, and which I like.
+Plus, they allow developers to reveal the world better.
 Revealing the world is one of the school's requirements for the product.

-[MMORPGs]{tags:mmo} are also interesting to me, but my view on them is radically different from the view of any person similar to an investor, so not this time.
+[MMORPGs]{tags:mmo} are also interesting to me, but my view on them radically differs from any person similar to an investor, so not this time.

 In my opinion, it is much easier to make a good strategy (even with RPG elements) than a good RPG.
-Because making an RPG with a linear plot is not fun, and the development of a non-linear plot makes me tremble with combinatorics and the pain it will cause.
+Because creating an RPG with a linear plot is not fun, and developing a non-linear plot makes me tremble with combinatorics and the pain it will cause.
 ///

 ## Choosing ~~monetization~~ the main financial flow